Rail transport in Bangkok: MRT Blue line

-There are many types of stored value cards separated by passengers' age.
-Elder card is for over 65 years olds and provides 50% discount from the full fare.
-Student card is for under 23 years olds and provides 10% discount from the full fare.
-Child card is for under 14 years olds and under 120 cm tall and provides 50% discount from the full fare.
-Adult card is for everyone doesn't provide any discount from the full fare.
+There are many types of stored-value cards according to passenger age.
+An Adult card is equivalent to full fare.
+An Elder card for over-65s provides a 50% discount.
+A Student card for under-23s provides a 10% discount.
+A Child card for under-14s (and under 120 cm tall) provides a 50% discount.

-The fare rates are counted by the number of stations, starting from 16 Baht for a station, increasing by 2-3 Baht for each station up to 42 Baht for 17 stations.
+The fare rates are counted by the number of stations, starting from 16 baht for a station, increasing by 2-3 baht for each station up to 42 baht for 17 stations.

 MRT Purple line

-Use the stored value cards as MRT Blue Line.
-The fare rates start from 15 Baht for a station, increasing 1 Baht for each station up to 29 Baht for 15 stations.
+This line uses the same stored-value cards as MRT Blue Line.
+Fares start from 15 baht for a station, increasing 1 baht for each station up to 29 baht for 15 stations.

-For the passengers that don't have cards, the fare rates start from 17 Baht for a station, increasing 2-3 Baht for each station, then reach the maximum values at 42 Baht for 11 stations.
+For passengers without cards, fares start from 17 baht for a station, increasing 2-3 baht for each station, reaching the maximum values at 42 baht for 11 stations.

 Airport Rail Link

-For the city line, the fare rates start from 15 Baht for a station, increase 5 Baht for each station up to 45 Baht for 7 stations.
+For the city line, the fare rates start from 15 baht for a station, increase 5 baht for each station up to 45 baht for 7 stations.

 BTS

-BTS has its own stored value cards called "Rabbit card".
-There are 3 types of Rabbit card: adult, student, and senior, with 100 Baht initial stored value.
+BTS (not to be confused with the K-pop group) has its own stored value cards called "Rabbit card".
+There are 3 types of Rabbit card: adult, student, and senior, with 100 baht initial stored value.

-BTS fare rates start from 16 Baht.
+BTS fare rates start from 16 baht.
 The costs is based on the distance travelled.
-Travelling between Wongwian Yai - Bang Wa stations, On-Nut - Bearing stations cost 15 Baht.
+Travelling between Wongwian Yai - Bang Wa stations, On-Nut - Bearing stations costs 15 baht.
 15 baht will also be added when travelling between these stations to the other station on the main line.
-There are now currently free access between Khu Khot - Mo Chit stations, and Bearing - Kheha stations which will not cost any money.